alohastudy/alohastudy.github.io/index.md

 ## Milestone 2

-We began by drafting notes on a shared Google Drive.
-From here we designed our issues that we would use for the project.
-We then began creating all the logistical items needed to properly coordinate and plan.
-This included creating an organization, repositories, project board and milestone for milestone 1 and issues.

-We then created a basic version of this page you are viewing now as well as a basic version of our actual project.
-It was reviewed by our professor Philip Johnson.
-From his feedback we made changes to the page and project.
+Milestone 2 adds the ability for users to interact with the databases.
+This is specifically with the additional of add/edit spot pages and profile pages.
+A user can now add a spot and then edit any of their own spots.
+Admins are given the ability to edit anyone's spot.
+Profiles were added as a database item separate from the accounts.
+This is to distance the accessibility of a biography page from sensitive login information.
+Links to the creator of a spot appear on each spot in the spot list page as well as on the spot's info page.
+A user can view their own profile page by clicking on their username in the top right and clicking "view profile".
+This will direct them to the url "http://localhost:3000/#/profile/myProfile".
+This is useful since it allows an easy way for any user to view their own profile without knowing their long generated profile url.
+An example of a long generated url could be "http://localhost:3000/#/profile/c4Qc3aSSAR4CALC5J".

 <img src="images/m2milestone.PNG">

 We then developed about half of the issues we had planned to complete by the end of the semester.
 This totalled at 5 issues.
-It was cleaned up to become presentable for milestone 1.
+While working we found that some issues were very closely related.
+This lead us to combine issues into more sensible formats.
+It was cleaned up to become presentable for milestone 2.

 <img src="images/m2board.PNG">

-We utilized issue driven development.
-This includes having each issue completed on its own branch for the most part.
+We utilized continued practicing issue driven development.
 This can be seen in the following network graph.

 <img src="images/m2network.PNG">